Home/Gymnastics

 Article continues below this ad

+Carl and Ann-Marie Richard are the parents of gymnast Frederick Richard.
 His father, Carl, had been working at Tufts University for a few years.
 However, he realized he wanted to be a part of his son’s journey more than he already was.
 So, to ensure that happened, he quit his job to start his own business.
 Anne-Marie, on the other hand, was far more involved in her son’s gymnastics career from the very beginning.

-Richard has three siblings Carlton, Alexandra, and Kevin.
+Richard has three siblings: Carlton, Alexandra, and Kevin.
 His sister used to pursue gymnastics as a child.
 So Fred has always been around the sport growing up.
 They often would go pick up Alexandra from the gym, and he’d often run on the floor and tumble every single time.
 That’s when Richard realized his love for the sport.

 His parents made it a point to support him at every competition.
 Carl mentions to The Bay State Banner, “He needs to know we are there.
 Being a young African American male can be a daunting task, especially in an environment where there are so few Blacks.”
 The entire family would come together to ensure Richard knew they had his back.
 He continues, “And by being with our son we can help guide and protect him from rumors and other negative things that are out there.”
 Richard’s parents have played an integral role in setting a supportive yet encouraging environment for each of their children.

-Fred Richard started onto this uphill climb early on in his childhood, and his parents have always been his biggest support system since then.
+Fred Richard started on this uphill climb early on in his childhood, and his parents have always been his biggest support system since then.
 They were dedicated to the idea of giving their son the best chances.
 But, Anne-Marie was the one who ensured her son had a fair fighting chance in the competitive sport early on.

-Fred’s mom knew he was meant for greater things from the get go
+Fred’s mom knew he was meant for greater things from the get-go

 ADVERTISEMENT